rbisdorff/Digraph3/docSphinx/tutorial.rst

    valued Bachet weak ranking result

-In :numref:`weakBachet4` Lines 5-8 we observe a weak ordering of the nine performance records taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph.
-And the ordinal correlation with the given outranking digraph gets even better: +0.888 vs +0.806, supported by a similar criteria significance of 57%.
+In :numref:`weakBachet4` Lines 5-8 we observe a partial ordering of the nine performance records taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph.
+And the ordinal correlation with the given outranking digraph gets even higher: +0.888 vs +0.806, supported by a similar criteria significance of 57%.
 It is worthwhile noticing in the corresponding :numref:`weakBachetval` that alternative *a1* appears incomparable to most of the other alternatives, a fact already made apparent in :numref:`rankingConsensusFigure`.

-This way, the *Bachet* ranking rules deliver very effective tools for constructing convincing weak rankings providing by the way an effective way for computing first or last choice recommendations, actually the initial and terminal kernels of such weak rankings.
+This way, the *Bachet* ranking rules deliver very effective tools for constructing convincing partial rankings providing by the way an effective way for computing first or last choice recommendations, actually the initial and terminal kernels of such partial rankings.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute weak rankings by sorting the multicriteria performance records into relative or absolute performance **quantile equivalence classes**.

 This order statistics based **rating** approach is presented in the following Sections.